Wrap handlebar tape correctly

 So your road bike looks like new

 Road bikes are real eye-catchers - elegant, fast, a feast for the eyes.
-But above all, they shine when the handlebars look clean and crisp, and that's best achieved with a fresh round of handlebar tape.
-Not only does it visually enhance your bike , it also improves the feel of the handlebars and protects them from corrosion.
+But above all, they make your handlebars shine nice and crisp, and the best way to achieve this is with a fresh round of handlebar tape.
+Not only does it visually enhance your bike, it also improves the feel of the handlebars and protects them from corrosion.
 How you can renew your handlebar tape yourself, explains you once Nic in the linked YouTube video and once I in this blog post.
 So: To the tapes, wrap, go!

 Before you get started, make sure you have all the necessary equipment ready.
 To rewrap your handlebars, you will need: